 Our Take on the DEWALT DCH273B Rotary Hammer Drill

 DeWalt DCH273B is a compact rotary hammer drill.
-Although it is a cordless tool, it delivers power as much as that of a corded drill.
+Although it is a cordless tool, it delivers power as much as that a corded drill.
 It produces 2.1 joules of impact energy and up to 4600 BPM.

 It is made possible by its German-engineered brushless motor.
 When it comes to speed, it has a variable speed trigger for the SDS+ chuck and can deliver up to 1100 RPM.

-In addition, this rotary hammer drill is equipped with DeWalt’s trademark SHOCKS active control that lessens the vibration that you receive, reducing it down to 6.6 m/s2.
+In addition, this rotary hammer drill is equipped with DeWalt’s trademark SHOCKS active control that lessens the vibration that you receive, reducing it to 6.6 m/s2.

 What will you get?